 In Perth and Kinross, Doors Open Days is co-ordinated by Perth and Kinross Heritage Trust and funded by The Gannochy Trust.
 The Trust has been organising the festival in Perth and Kinross since 1996 and we estimate that our programmes have allowed over 90,000 people the opportunity to visit historic and civic gems across the region.
 The festival wouldn’t be possible without the enthusiastic and dedicated support of thousands of building owners, custodians, volunteers and staff who contribute their time and energy to opening venues to the public each year.

 If you’re interested in getting into buildings and having a look around some of Perth and Kinross’s hidden gems then the best way is to pick up a copy of the programme brochure which is available from Libraries, Museums and Visit Scotland Information Centres from August each year.
-It can also be downloaded from this page or the Doors Open Days website - full online venue listings for all of Scotland are available on this webpage.
+It can also be downloaded from this page or from the Doors Open Days website - full online venue listings for all of Scotland are available on this webpage.
 Why not have a browse through last year’s brochure (link to the left) to get a flavour of what’s on offer.

 “We love Doors Open Days, [it’s a] great opportunity to explore your own town and learn history” - visitor

-If you're a building owner/operator and would like to take part in Doors Open Days, or you have a suggestion of somewhere you would like to see added to the programme, then please get in touch with Gavin, our Outreach Officer, who coordinates Doors Open Days.
+If you're a building owner/operator and would like to take part in Doors Open Days, or you have a suggestion of somewhere you would like to see added to the programme, then please get in touch with Daniel, our Skills Training Officer, who coordinates Doors Open Days.
 You can also find out more about how to get involved on the Doors Open Days website.

 “Wonderful experience and a joy to be a part of Doors Open Days” - venue operator

-Last year in 2017, we decided to do Doors Open Days a little differently in Perth and Kinross, holding it by geographical area across the first three weekends in September.
-We had 52 venues participating, many of which were new or returning after major refurbishment.
+55 interesting venues participated, including guided walks that take in multiple buildings of interest.
+9 venues opened their doors in the festival for the first time and several more returned after major refurbishment.
 In addition to the open door, most venues offered refreshments or activities such as tours, exhibitions, musical performances and storytelling, providing something of interest for all ages and tastes.

-Our sincere thanks to all those who made Doors Open Days 2017 the most successful and well attended in 5 years!
-In particular, thank you to the Gannochy Trust for their continued generous financial support and of the 250 volunteers who chalked up over 1,700 hours this year to make it all happen.
+Our sincere thanks to all those who made Doors Open Days 2018 a successful and well attended event!
+In particular, thank you to the Gannochy Trust for their continued generous financial support and of the 250 volunteers who chalked up over 1,000 hours this year to make it all happen.